ghuntley/workshops/nixos-workshop/modules/04-roll-back-configuration/README.md

 ## ⏭️ What's next

 We have seen that NixOS can revert whole system configurations as if they were version-controlled.
 Not the configuration file, but the whole system's configuration, including installed software and users on the system.
+This is because NixOS is built on top of the purely functional Nix package manager, which manages system configurations as one more of the artifacts in the `/nix` store.

-This is because NixOS is built on top of the purely functional Nix package manager, which manages system configurations as one more of the artifacts in its [Nix store].
+In the [next module][next-module] you'll learn more about the internals of the `/nix` store.

 <!-- in-line links -->
 [fhs-standard]: https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard
-[Nix store]: ../05-introducing-the-nixstore/README.md
+[next-module]: ../05-introducing-the-nixstore/README.md